 April 4, 2020

-The American Revolution Institute is pleased to honor an important new book on the decisive campaign that won the American Revolution in the Carolinas and Georgia.
+The American Revolution Institute honors an important new book on the decisive campaign that won the American Revolution in the Carolinas and Georgia.

 Statement from the American Revolution Institute of the Society of the Cincinnati on Public Health